KQM-git/HSRNews/readme.md

 - It is known that some English voice lines for NPC Trailblazer (Male), Trailblazer (Female), and Welt in the Finality Mission "Penacony — Memories are the Prelude to Dreams" are missing.
 This issue will be fixed in future updates.

+### Game Updates and Improvements Overview

+■2026/02/13

+- Fixes an issue in the Trailblaze Mission "Planarcadia — Symbolic Exchange and Detection" where players were unable to switch to a specific character's POV under certain circumstances.

 -----

 # [Version 4.0 "No Aha at Full Moon" Update Details](archive/1192.md)